 It was of great importance in the Han (200BCE); Tang and Yuan dynasties.
-However trade did start at a much earlier date for Chinese silk has been found in Afghanistan dating as long ago as 1500BCE, but on a much smaller scale.
+However trade did start at a much earlier date but on a much smaller scale as Chinese silk has been found in Afghanistan from 1500BCE.
 The Silk Route fell into decline during the Song and Ming dynasties when trade by sea from southern ports became safer and more profitable than the overland route.
 There is more than one road, so it should be thought of as a network as the road had several branches, starting in both India and the Middle East and ending at the Chinese capital (for a long while at Luoyang).
 There was also an overland route through Tibet to Bangladesh, from Chengdu to Hanoi and over the mountains of Yunnan into Burma.
-The name ‘Silk Road’ can only be traced back to the German geographer Baron von Richthofen ➚ as late as the 19th century, it was not known by this name in China.
+The name ‘Silk Road’ can only be traced back as far as the 19th century to the German geographer Baron von Richthofen ➚, it was not known by this name in China.
 The trade along the route was much more significant to the Indians, Europeans than the Chinese, it carried only a small proportion of Chinese trade.
-The exotic goods, particularly silk, that could only be bought in China gave the road its importance to foreign traders.
+The exotic and expensive goods, particularly silk, that could only be bought in China gave the road its importance.

 The map above shows the Silk Road at about 100CE, when the Roman Empire extended into Asia Minor and the Han Empire had conquered much of modern China (except for Fujian).
 At the beginning of the Han dynasty explorer Zhang Qian ➚ spent 13 years on an eventful trek to the west where he married into the Xiongnu tribe ➚ (the Xiongnu had withstood Chinese expansion to the north-west).
 Zhang eventually brought back tantalizing news of advanced civilizations beyond China's borders.
 His journey into Parthia and India encountered vestiges of the Greek Empire that had been founded by Alexander the Great 356-323BCE ➚.
 Emperor Wudi's curiosity was piqued and he sought to find out more, including the exploration of a southern route into India through Yunnan.
 This first contact proved that China was not alone in developing an urban-based civilization.
 The Silk Route was first used to import horses into China, which were needed to improve the effectiveness of Han cavalry against the horsemen of the northern frontier tribes.
 With the new horses General Ban Chao ➚ was able to subjugate these tribes.
 Thereafter more tales and rumors of the great, far away Roman Empire reached China.
 They learned such things as the Romans drank from glasses rather than earthenware cups.
 The Han dynasty name for Rome was Da Qin 大秦 'Great Qin' named after the Qin dynasty itself, apparently called 'great' due to their taller stature.
 Trade along the Silk Road between the two great empires grew rapidly.
 The Romans developed such a veracious appetite for silk that Emperor Tiberius introducing a ban to try to stem the outflow of gold.